jokeri2222/KaHack/README.md

 # KaHack!
 ## Description
 This is a kahoot hack made for chrome browser and Tampermonkey.
-Made in vanilla js but tested only on chromium browsers.
+Made in vanilla js and queryselector but tested only on chromium browsers.

 ## Instructions
  1. Open the KaHack!.user.js